socalledJT/HmsElixir-Backend/README.md

    - Used Postman to create APIs and test the system
   - Testing
     - Used Mockito and JUnit libraries for Maven to complete unit Testing
+  - Coordination of Work
+    - Used Scrum methodology to coordinate work
+    - Used Trello to implement that methodology as well as help in documentation
+  - Project Documentation
+    - Used Microsoft Word to create a Design Document for the Project.
+    - Used Microsoft Word to add User Stories

 > **_NOTE:_** This project is not yet fully finished as it still needs some last tests to be completed and a bit of cleaning to come soon!